Let's Talk: NFL free agents and traded players speak up - WTMJ

 Now that the muzzles have been removed for NFL team executives and the players they either re-signed or added in free agency, Thursday was a time for explanations and reflections.

-Yes, there were more transactions: Miami acquiring wide receiver Will Fuller, Las Vegas getting running back Kenyan Drake while Denver bid adieu to RB Phillip Lindsay.
-The Giants agreeing to terms with tight end Kyle Rudolph.
-New England bringing back LB Kyle Van Noy, Buffalo grabbing QB Mitchell Trubisky, and Tennessee getting All-Pro long snapper Morgan Cox.
+Yes, there were more transactions: Miami acquired wide receiver Will Fuller, Las Vegas got running back Kenyan Drake while Denver bid adieu to RB Phillip Lindsay.
+The Giants agreed to terms with tight end Kyle Rudolph.
+New England brought back LB Kyle Van Noy, Buffalo grabbed QB Mitchell Trubisky, Tennessee got All-Pro long snapper Morgan Cox, and San Francisco added center Alex Mack.

 There also were plenty of words from guys switching teams (Carson Wentz, Ryan Fitzpatrick, Joe Thuney, A.J.
 Green), players staying put (Leonard Williams, Derek Wolfe) and even a player coming out of retirement (Kyle Long).